m-gruen/messenger/README.md

 ## Security Considerations

-- The JWT secret should be a long, random string
+- The JWT secret should be a long, random string to ensure security.
+You could use this website to generate a secure key: [jwtsecret.com](https://jwtsecret.com/generate).